Area Monotonicity of Wormhole Throats and a Geometric Bound on Information Transfer: Introduction

-{\em Introduction.}--- The interplay between entanglement and geometry has been a rapidly developing area of research in modern theoretical physics.
-One of the most concrete physical realizations of this relationship is the correspondence between the entanglement entropy of a boundary region and the area of the bulk minimal surface homologous to the boundary region, as prescribed by Ryu--Takayanagi and Hubeny--Rangamani--Takayanagi ~\cite{RyuTakayanagi,HRT}.
-The eternal AdS-Schwarzschild black hole provides a canonical example of this correspondence, and is dual to the thermofield double state for two entangled quantum systems~\cite{MaldacenaEternal}.
-This duality is one of the most natural realizations of the broader ``ER = EPR'' idea~\cite{MaldacenaSusskind}, relating quantum entanglement to spacetime connectedness.
+The interplay between entanglement and geometry has been a rapidly developing area of research in modern theoretical physics.
+One of the most concrete physical realizations of this relationship is the correspondence between the entanglement entropy of a boundary region and the area of the minimal bulk surface homologous to the boundary region, as prescribed by Ryu-Takayanagi and Hubeny-Rangamani-Takayanagi \cite{Ryu2006,Hubeny2007}.
+The eternal AdS-Schwarzschild black hole provides a canonical example of this correspondence and is dual to the thermofield double state for two entangled quantum systems \cite{Maldacena2003}.
+This duality is one of the most natural realizations of the broader ``ER=EPR'' idea \cite{Maldacena2013} relating quantum entanglement to spacetime connectedness.

 Classically, these wormholes are non-traversable; no signal entering one exterior can reach the other.
 This is because of the energy conditions imposed by general relativity.
-However, wormholes in general relativity can be made traversable once negative energy is introduced~\cite{MorrisThorneYurtsever}.
-An eternal two-sided AdS-Schwarzschild black hole can be rendered traversable given a coupling between the two boundaries is introduced as it injects negative energy, violating the averaged null energy condition (ANEC), as shown by Gao, Jafferis, and Wall (GJW)~\cite{GaoJafferisWall}.
+However, wormholes in general relativity can be traversable once negative energy is introduced \cite{Morris1988}.
+An eternal two-sided AdS-Schwarzschild black hole can be rendered traversable by introducing a coupling between the two boundaries that injects negative energy and violates the averaged null energy condition (ANEC), as shown by Gao, Jafferis, and Wall (GJW) \cite{Gao2017}.

 The possibility of traversability raises a natural and broadly relevant question: How much information can be sent through such a wormhole at a time?
-Previous analyses have addressed this question in limited cases, often relying on nearly two-dimensional geometries or on perturbative backreaction arguments showing that the wormhole is closed after some information is thrown in~\cite{GaoJafferisWall, MaldacenaStanfordYang,Hirano:2019BTZ,Freivogel:2019transfer}.
-Despite this progress, a general and geometric principle has remained unknown.
+Previous analyzes have addressed this question in limited cases, often relying on nearly two-dimensional geometries or perturbative backreaction arguments showing that the wormhole is closed after some information is thrown in \cite{Hirano2019,Freivogel2020,Maldacena2017}.
+However, no general area theorem for traversable wormhole throats or universal bound on their communication capacity has been rigorously established.

-In this Letter, we provide such a principle.
-We prove that for any semiclassical wormhole made traversable by a Gao-Jafferis-Wall deformation, the area of the wormhole throat, a smooth codimension-$2$ minimal surface, cannot be increased by any infalling matter satisfying the null energy condition (NEC).